rlichtenwalter/dir2text/docs/getting-started/basic-concepts.md

 - Loops are detected using device ID and inode number tracking
 - When a loop is detected, it's marked and traversal stops at that point
 - This prevents infinite recursion regardless of symlink following mode

+### Interaction with Exclusion Rules

+When symbolic links interact with exclusion rules, there are some important behaviors to understand:

+1. **Pattern matching for symlinks**:
+   - Patterns like `build/` (with trailing slash) are intended to match directories
+   - For non-followed symlinks, dir2text will also check if a symlink would match the pattern as if it had a trailing slash
+   - This ensures patterns like `node_modules/` exclude symlinks named "node_modules" even though they're not directories

+2. **Exclusion rule ordering with symlinks**:
+   - When using negation patterns (starting with `!`), order matters
+   - For example, `links/` followed by `!links/important` would include "important" symlinks
+   - But `!links/important` followed by `links/` would exclude all symlinks in "links"
+   - This ordering applies to both followed and non-followed symlinks

+3. **Excluding symlink targets**:
+   - In follow mode, exclusion applies to the target path, not just the symlink path
+   - If a symlink points to an excluded directory, the symlink's contents won't be shown
+   - But the symlink itself will still appear in the tree

 ## Exclusion Rules